clorenz/TEFBandscan/README.md

 it can improve an already existing log, it creates or updates a log entry.
 Currently, you don't get any feedback on your device, but the textual logging on STDOUT is pretty verbose.

-To start, you must set the parameter `--auto` and provide the CSV "database" name, e.g. `--database=auto`.
+To start, you must append the parameter `--auto` and provide the CSV "database" name, e.g. `--database=auto`.
 If no "database" name is given, the logging is done into the default CSV file, called `default.csv`.